 New albums:Eclectic, prolific, endlessly creative guitarist-composer Joel Harrison has a new disc, Mother Stump, with covers of tunes by Luther Vandross, Paul Motian, and Leonard Cohen, among others.
-You can nab the album--and stream Harrison's cover of the traditional gospel blues "John the Revelator"--at Cuneiform Records' Bandcamp site.
+You can nab the album at Cuneiform Records' Bandcamp site.
+And you can stream Harrison's cover of the traditional gospel blues "John the Revelator" right here:

 When we saw pianist Fred Hersch in New York in January, he hinted that he might be naming his upcoming trio album on Palmetto after a certain city by the bay in Humboldt County.
 Looks like we have to settle for one tune.
 (We'll take it!
 See Track 6: "a regal, bracing straight-eighths piece [that] took its name from a Northern California [town] famed for its beautiful giant redwoods," as Peter Hum described it.)
 In the end, Fred entitled the album Floating, and it hit the streets (and the online stores) in mid-July.
-Jazz critic Kevin Whitehead reviewed the album on NPR's Fresh Air, Scott Simon interviewed Fred for a feature story on Weekend Edition, and you can stream the album's title track and one other at Sound Colour Vibration--or right here:
+Jazz critic Kevin Whitehead reviewed the album on NPR's Fresh Air, Scott Simon interviewed Fred for a feature story on Weekend Edition, and you can buy the album from Palmetto Records.

-Finally: old friends & collaborators, trumpeter Dave Douglas and keyboardist Uri Caine, issue an album of duets, Present Joys, on July 22.
+Old friends & collaborators, trumpeter Dave Douglas and keyboardist Uri Caine, issued an album of duets, Present Joys, inspired by the tradition of "shape-note" singing, on July 22.
 You can hear a preview at Radio France's France Musique site or at the Greenleaf Music store.